Rob Key: West Indies in England, 2004

-Key returned to the Test match side after an excellent start to the 2004 season.
+Key returned to the Test match team after an excellent start to the 2004 season.
 He reached 1,000 runs for the season by 2 June, the earliest date the milestone had been reached for 16 years, and had a run of five centuries in seven innings.
 However, his limited-overs form was not as good—he passed fifty only once all season.
 Despite this, he was called into the squad for the NatWest Series against the West Indies and New Zealand.

 Key's series began with the fifth match of the tournament; against the West Indies at Headingley.
 With England chasing 160 to win, Key came in at 55 for one, but scored just six before being bowled by Dwayne Bravo.
 His only other appearance came against New Zealand towards the end of the group stage—Key scored 18 and was playing well before being caught behind.

-His place in the Test side was ensured after Mark Butcher pulled out, having been hit from behind in his car and sustaining a whiplash injury.
+His place in the Test team was ensured after Mark Butcher pulled out, having been hit from behind in his car and sustaining a whiplash injury.
 Key took the opportunity, moving toward a maiden Test century with what Wisden described as "powerful driving and pulling".
 He was dropped twice—Chris Gayle parried an opportunity with Key on 16, while Devon Smith failed to dismiss him when on 58.
 Key maintained his concentration throughout, even after meeting the Queen in a presentation during the tea interval.
 He brought up his century with a boundary off the bowling of Fidel Edwards, and by the end of the first day had reached 167 not out.
 He continued positively on the second day, and brought up his maiden double century with four through square leg off Pedro Collins.
 He was eventually dismissed when he "slashed a wide ball to Brian Lara at backward point", having made 221.
 In the second innings, he was run out by his captain Michael Vaughan, who went on to score his second century of the match.